datatogether/website/content/posts/02_civics.md

 ## Defining a civic body

 **LIZ**: The reading caught me by surprise, because I'm not used to thinking in moral terms.
-I'm not sure I'd dump a moral framing out of my mental model, but **I really value self-discipline, and I value the dreams we hold together.**
+I'm not sure I'd derive a moral framing out of my mental model, but **I really value self-discipline, and I value the dreams we hold together.**

 **Can we dream together, and then can we (virtuously?) coordinate our work together to build a future we want to exist in?** That's my limited personal philosophy.
 I came up short when challenged with these questions of virtue, or what a responsibility is to a collective.
 I was shocked to realize **I feel very little responsibility to a collective other than the collective I'm dreaming with.**